RedHatTraining/DO378-apps/secure-jwt/solutions/expenses/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Key files

+This application uses a key pair to generate tokens with the SmallRye JWT generation API.
+The `privateKey.pem` and `publicKey.pem` files must exist under `~/DO378/secure-jwt` directory.
+You can adjust this configuration in the `application.properties` file.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: